seebs/enfiltrate/ReadMe.txt

 		Indicates whether the given item matches the filter.

+	Library.LibEnfiltrate.Filter:argstring()
+		Returns a string (for LibGetopt) of arguments known to the filter code.

 	Library.LibEnfiltrate.Filter:new(name, addon, category)
 		addon defaults to 'LibEnfiltrate'
 		category defaults to 'generic'

 	Library.LibEnfiltrate.Filter:from_representation(table)
 		Recreates a filter from the given representation table.

+	Library.LibEnfiltrate.Filter:list(addon)
+		Returns a table of the addon representations stored for the given addon.

 	Library.LibEnfiltrate.Filter:load(name, addon)
 		Load the named item from the stored filters